Reviewed By: Joseph Vuckovich, Vaccine Injury Attorney

 - High sensitivity to sound (particularly in the ear of the affected side)

-Patients who develop Bell’s palsy after receiving a vaccine may be entitled to compensation from the federal government.
+Patients who develop Bell’s Palsy after getting a vaccine could be entitled to compensation from the federal government.
 Our lawyers have won compensation for patients who developed Bell’s Palsy after receiving a vaccine.

-In addition to the usual symptoms of Bell’s palsy, which typically resolve within a few weeks.
-However, some patients experience more serious health complications.
+In addition to the usual symptoms of Bell’s palsy, which typically resolve within a few weeks some patients experience more serious health complications.
 Though uncommon, more serious outcomes of Bell’s Palsy are:

 - Partial or complete blindness in one eye

-- Complete inability to close eye on affected side
+- Complete inability to close eye on the affected side

 - Scratching of the cornea